-Dollar Tree's (DLTR) CEO Gary Philbin on Q1 2020 Results - Earnings Call Transcript

 Chandni Luthra

 Hi, thank you.
 This is Chandni on behalf of Kate McShane.
-Could you guys talk a little bit more about stimulus in terms of sort of when did trends start to improve for you post Easter like has that continued?
-Because we're only starting to hear – we are also hearing from some customers, anecdotally that some customers are only getting payments right now.
-So could you talk about how you're seeing stimulus impact the business?
+Could you guys talk a little bit more about stimulus in terms of sort of when did trends start to improve for you post Easter like has that continued, because we're only starting to hear – we are also hearing from some customers, anecdotally that some customers are only getting payments right now.
+So, could you talk about how you're seeing stimulus impact the business?
 And then is it a parallel to be drawn with tax refunds.
-We heard one dealer talk about it.
-So do you see that kind of a tailwind in terms of duration similar versus tax refunds?
+We heard one retailer talk about it.
+So, do you see that kind of a tailwind in terms of duration, similars versus tax refunds?
 Thank you.

 Gary Philbin

 Chandni, we're getting a lot of echo on your first question.
-Was it around how we're seeing customers with the stimulus check?
+Was it around how we're seeing the customers with the stimulus check?

 Chandni Luthra